SuhanaSyed04/FeynnLabs/README.md

-McDonald's Case Study
+McDonald's Case Study:

 This repository contains a case study on McDonald's, providing an analysis of the company's business model, marketing strategies, and key success factors.

-Overview
+Overview:

 The purpose of this case study is to examine McDonald's as a global fast food chain and understand its growth, market presence, and competitive advantages.
 It explores various aspects of McDonald's operations, including its history, brand image, menu offerings, customer experience, and market positioning.

-Contents
+Contents:

 The case study includes the following sections:

 Introduction: Provides a brief overview of McDonald's and its significance in the fast food industry.